 Conveyancing fees are made up of the conveyancer's legal fees and disbursements.

-Disbursements are the taxes and additional costs incurred on your behalf, such as HMLR registration fees or land charges.
+Disbursements are the taxes and additional costs incurred on your behalf, such as HMLR registration fees or property searches.
 Legal fees are for the work your solicitor carries out for you.

 Your legal fees for buying or selling a house in Frimley are fixed, - for a standard transaction, your fixed fee conveyancing quote will have no hidden extras